ACDC Covered Call Strategy

 ACDC (ProFrac Holding Corp.), in the Energy sector, (Oil & Gas Equipment & Services industry), listed on NASDAQ.

-ProFrac Holding Corp., a vertically integrated and energy services company, provides hydraulic fracturing, completion, and other products and services to upstream oil and gas companies engaged in the exploration and production of North American unconventional oil and natural gas resources.
-It operates through three segments: Stimulation Services, Manufacturing, and Proppant Production.
-The company also manufactures and sells high horsepower pumps, valves, piping, swivels, large-bore manifold systems, seats, and fluid ends.
-ProFrac Holding Corp. was founded in 2016 and is headquartered in Willow Park, Texas.
+ProFrac Holding Corp. operates as an integrated energy services provider, delivering a range of solutions including hydraulic fracturing and well completion services, along with other related products, to upstream oil and gas enterprises.
+These clients primarily focus on the exploration and production of unconventional oil and natural gas resources throughout North America.
+The company structures its operations across three core divisions: Stimulation Services, Manufacturing, and Proppant Production.
+Additionally, ProFrac is involved in the production and distribution of essential components such as high-horsepower pumps, valves, piping, swivels, extensive manifold systems, seats, and fluid ends.
+Established in 2016, ProFrac Holding Corp. maintains its corporate headquarters in Willow Park, Texas.

 What is a covered call on ACDC?